Digital Twins for Smart City Emergency Response

-The City of Monaco wanted to develop a collaborative 3D application to optimize the efficiency and safety of its fire brigades during interventions.
-This application had to not only allow optimal collaboration between stakeholders but also integrate advanced IoT technology to locate firefighters in real-time inside buildings using digital twins.
+The City of Monaco is leveraging real-time 3D digital twins to enhance emergency response capabilities.
+Their objective: develop a secure, collaborative 3D application to optimize fire brigade efficiency and safety during operations inside complex buildings.
+The digital twin also had to integrate advanced IoT technology to locate firefighters in real-time.

-• File Format: 3dverse was provided with the models and metadata.
-The main format was IFC, and the Oceanographic Museum was derived from a photogrammetric scan.
+• IFC File Format Support: 3dverse was provided with the models and metadata.
+The main format was IFC as we follow open standards.

 • Real-Time Firefighter Tracking: Using the integrated indoor geolocation technology through IoTs (Internet of Things), the application could track and display the real-time position of firefighters within the Museum.